NZT48/seeding/README.md

 Polkadot Fellowship Collective where we have a **deep ranking system**, with 7-9 ranks.

-We use a flat ranking system due to the practicality of the Polkadot EVM Collective, that we want to ensure that majority of members are actually on-board with a certain motion.
+We use a flat ranking system due to the practicality of the Polkadot EVM Collective, that we want to ensure that the majority of members are actually on-board with a certain motion.
 The EVM collective deals less with visionary changes, but more with the practical reality of making EVM work well on Polkadot.
 We want to ensure that, for example, EVM metering changes done specifically for Polkadot are properly reviewed, that precompiles can work with each other, and that EVM contracts across